bpradipt/kata-demos/README.md

-# kata-demo
+# Kata Containers Demos

-Demo showing system stats from a runc and kata container
+[sysinfo](./sysinfo) -  Demo showing system stats from a runc and kata container